ChidimmaIdika/ChidimmaIdika/README.md

 - 🌱 I’m currently **deepening my knowledge in advanced machine learning techniques and exploring the cutting-edge world of data analysis/visualization**

-- 👨‍💻 All of my projects are available at [https://github.com/ChidimmaIdika?tab=repositories](https://github.com/ChidimmaIdika?tab=repositories)
+- 👨‍💻 All of my projects are available at [Github repo](https://github.com/ChidimmaIdika?tab=repositories)

 - 📝 You can view my portfolio at [https://chidimmaidika.github.io/](https://chidimmaidika.github.io/)